 Who doesn't know lavender?
 Deodorants, dishwashing liquids, body soaps, toilet or fabric sprays, air fresheners: many industries use this plant in the formulation of their products.
-Despite this apparent commonality, lavender is a plant with many superpowers worth knowing more about to sweeten one's daily life.
+Despite this apparent commonality, lavender is a plant with multiple superpowers to get to know better to sweeten your daily life.
 In any case, we never tire of it!

-The origin of the word is interesting enough to dwell on: it is said to come from the Greek Lamia, referring to a ferocious creature, an ancient queen who became a woman with a serpent's body.
-What is the connection with the Lamiaceae?
-Well, it comes from the lip-shaped inflorescences that resemble a monster's mouth.
-Note the anatomical practicality: the helmet-shaped upper lip protects the reproductive organs, while the three-lobed lower lip offers a welcoming landing strip for pollinators.
-Furthermore, the Lamiaceae were initially called Labiatae (Latin - lip-shaped).
+The origin of the word is interesting enough to dwell on: it would come from the Greek Lamia, designating a fierce creature, an ancient queen who became a woman with a snake's body.
+What is the connection with Lamiaceae?
+Well, it comes from the lips formed by the inflorescences which resemble the mouth of a monster.
+Note the anatomical practicality: the helmet-shaped upper lip protects the reproductive organs, while the three-lobed lower lip provides a welcoming landing strip for pollinators.
+Moreover, Lamiaceae were initially called Labiatae (Latin - lip-shaped).

 pexels-thepaintedsquare

 Let's get back to our lavender!
-It includes about 40 species, the most famous of which are: true lavender (or fine lavender), spike lavender, and lavandins (grosso and super).
-They all have their specificities, even if most properties are common.
+It has about 40 species, the best known of which are: true lavender (or fine lavender), spike lavender, and lavandins (grosso and super).
+They all have their specificities, even if most of their properties are common.

-Let's conclude the botanical point with a piece of information that caught our attention.
+Let's conclude the botanical point with some information that caught our attention.
 Have you noticed that lavender is hairy?
-This silvery appearance is very useful (like hair in humans, all genders included - a little reminder by the way, as some tend to forget).
-For lavender, there are 2 types of small hairs that interest us: the bulbous trichomes (purple) store essential oils, and the stellate trichomes (light green) protect the plant from the sun and parasites.
-In short, long live hair!
+This silvery appearance is very useful (like hair on humans, all genders combined - a small reminder by the way because some tend to forget it).
+For lavenders, there are 2 types of small hairs that interest us: the glandular trichomes (purple) store essential oils and the stellate trichomes (light green) protect the plant from the sun and parasites.
+Basically, long live hair!

 Lavender leaf trichomes, Lauren Holden